 - The people of the State of Arizona and Arizona communities have been harmed by the opioid epidemic, which was caused by entities within the Pharmaceutical Supply Chain. - The State of Arizona, ex rel.
-Mark Brnovich, Attorney General (the "State"), and certain Participating Local Governments are separately engaged in litigation seeking to hold the Pharmaceutical Supply Chain Participants accountable for the damage they caused. - The State and the Participating Local Governments share a common desire to abate and alleviate the impacts of the Pharmaceutical Supply Chain Participants' misconduct throughout the State of Arizona. - The State and the Participating Local Governments previously entered into the One Arizona Opioid Settlement Memorandum of Understanding for the purpose of jointly approaching Settlement negotiations with the Pharmaceutical Supply Chain Participants. - The State and the Participating Local Governments now enter into this One Arizona Distribution of Opioid Settlement Funds Agreement ("Agreement") to establish binding terms for the distribution and spending of funds from Settlements with the Pharmaceutical Supply Chain Participants.
+Mark Brnovich, Attorney General (the "State"), and certain Participating Local Governments are separately engaged in litigation seeking to hold the Pharmaceutical Supply Chain Participants accountable for the damage they caused. - The State and the Participating Local Governments share a common desire to abate and alleviate the impacts of the Pharmaceutical Supply Chain Participants' misconduct throughout the State of Arizona. - The State and the Participating Local Governments enter into this One Arizona Opioid Settlement Memorandum of Understanding ("MOU") to jointly approach Settlement negotiations with the Pharmaceutical Supply Chain Participants. - This MOU has been drafted collaboratively to maintain the Parties' existing or potential legal claims (to the extent legally cognizable) while allowing the Parties to cooperate in exploring all possible means of resolution. - Nothing in this MOU binds the Parties to a specific outcome.
+Any resolution under this MOU will require a subsequent acceptance by the State and the Participating Local Governments of a final opioid Settlement plan. - Nothing in this MOU should alter or change the right of the State or any Participating Local Government to pursue its own claim.
+The intent of this MOU is to join the Parties to seek a Settlement or Settlements with one or more Pharmaceutical Supply Chain Participants.